fanzhangcs/krCoreEnum/README.md

 the program ouputs in result.txt

 # Note
-If you have any question, please contact me at fanzhang.cs@gmail.com.
+If you have any question, please contact me by fanzhang.cs@gmail.com.

 If you used this code, please kindly cite the paper.